dxl495/431-2020/classes/class24/README.md

 2. Status report on Project B Study 2 Data Plans (due today at noon) [can be found here](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/study2-dataplan-status.md).
 3. I've updated [the R Packages list](https://thomaselove.github.io/431/r_packages.html) to include `equatiomatic`.
 If you include `equatiomatic` in your loaded packages, it will generate a warning if you haven't upgraded to R version 4.0.3.
 Feel free to use `warning = FALSE` to suppress that warning if you're still using R 4.0.2.
 (Yes, this means you can use `warning = FALSE` to fix this in loading packages for your Project B.)
 4. Regarding NHANES for Study 2 in Project B, I made a [short video](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/README.md#video-to-help-you-deal-with-some-common-nhanes-issues) where I pulled some data from NHANES 2017-18, merged it, and then changed  values like "Refused" or "Don't Know" in a variable to missing values.
 The video is now linked in [the Project B instructions](https://thomaselove.github.io/431-2020-projectB/your7.html), too.
 A few other comments based on the study 2 data plans:
-    - Some binary variables are coded 1 and 2.
-Fix that in your work, ideally by using the real names and treating the variable as a factor, or by converting the 1-2 to a proper 1-0 indicator variable.
-        - Use the formula **NEWVAR = 2 - OLDVAR** to turn OLDVAR: 1 = Yes, 2 = No into NEWVAR: 1 = Yes, 0 = No.
-        - If you have OLDVAR: 1 = No, 2 = Yes, create a NEWVAR with 1 = Yes, 0 = No using **NEWVAR = OLDVAR - 1**.
     - I would treat the `RIAGENDR` variable as describing biological sex and would rename it as I created a factor.
     - The family income ratio `INDFMPIR` is appealing and quantitative, but it has a pronounced ceiling effect.
 It is the ratio of income to the poverty level, but is capped at 5.
 How should you think about that?
         - A similar issue applies to several other variables, including age (in adults) which are capped at 80.